 The Kinda, Sorta, But Not Really Secret History of Sam & Max: Freelance Police04 May, 2011

-A few years after the cancellation Sam & Max Freelance Police (and after Telltale had produced their seasons of the franchise) we posted this cumbersome compilation that more or less houses all known information related to the game's development and cancellation.
+A few years after the cancellation Sam & Max Freelance Police (and after Telltale had produced their seasons of the franchise) we posted this cumbersome compilation that more or less houses all known information related to the game's development, cancellation, and aftermath.

 The history of Sam & Max Freelance Police is very painful.
 In late summer 2002, LucasArts announced they were making a sequel to the classic adventure game Sam & Max Hit the Road.
 The announcement was a particularly pleasant surprise for two reasons.
 For one, LucasArts seemed to had given up on adventure games entirely, its last release being Escape from Monkey Island in 2000.
 With Sam & Max 2 and Full Throttle II (the latter admittedly being an action/adventure hybrid), LucasArts seemed to be finally showing some love to its legacy, and president Simon Jeffery was making good on his pledge to bring the company's slate of Star Wars games versus non to an approximate ratio of 50/50.